OSGeo/OSGeoLive-doc/en/overview/openlayers_overview.rst

 * Support for standard and customized protocols for interacting with servers
 * Tools to create custom user interfaces simply
 * Support for in-browser data rendering (using SVG, VML, or Canvas technologies), supporting the development of advanced in-browser maps
+* Support for mobile devices (with a focus on touch devices)
 * Ability to load map layers from many sources:

   * Commercial Layers: Google, Bing

   * OGC Standards: WMS, WMTS, WFS, WFS-T, GeoRS, GML

-  * Others: ArcGIS, Images, MapGuide, MapServer, TileCache
+  * Others: OpenStreetMap (OSM), ArcGIS, Images, MapGuide, MapServer, TileCache

 * Ability to parse vector data and metadata in many formats: